 Until recently Aberdeen didn't have to think too much about tourism, it was a city that thrived thanks to the money from the oil and gas industry.
 After a downturn in the sector, it is having to reinvent itself and gaining a slice of the increasing Scottish tourism pie seems to be on the agenda.

-As I discovered on my latest visit, there are even plenty of things to do on a rainy day in Aberdeen.
-I should add that there are even more things to do if the sun is shining which it did on my last visit.
-However, this blog concentrates on some of the best places to hide out if the weather turns driech, which it often does in Scotland!
+On my latest visit, the weather was typically Scottish but as I discovered there are plenty of things to do on a rainy day in Aberdeen.
+I should add that there are even more things to do if the sun is shining which it often does!
+However, this blog concentrates on some of the best places to hide out in the wet weather.

 I actually can't think of a better place to visit on a dreich day in Aberdeen than the winter gardens in Duthie Park.
 The minute you enter the giant glasshouse you are transported to a tropical climate thanks to a wave of warm air and a vision of exotic greenness.